Thinking of starting your own podcast? Great!

 Libsyn offers four pricing plans: Classic 50, Classic 250, Advanced 400, and Advanced 800 depending on monthly storage.

-Spreaker is a podcast hosting website that allows you to store and publish your podcast episodes to share with your listeners.
+Spreaker is a podcast hosting website that allows you to store and publish your episodes to share with your listeners.
 Spreaker helps you host, create, distribute, and monetize your podcasts.

 - Podcast distribution